Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 CTE has been shown in football players as young as 14.

-If you believe a head injury to be linked to your anxiety or to other psychological problems, always discuss it with your doctor.
+If you believe a head injury is linked to your anxiety or other psychological problems, always discuss it with your doctor.

 Doctors can order MRIs or CT scans to rule out the potential damage to the brain.